Constrained Density Matching and Modeling for Cross-lingual Alignment of Contextualized Representations: Contextualized Alignment

 When parallel data is available, a permutation matrix $\mtx{P}$ can be effortless induced from parallel data with word alignment tools \citep{dyer:2013, simalign:2020}.
 We introduce a density-based mapping function focusing on two components: density matching and density modeling.
 To do so, we start by depicting the alignment of multilingual subspaces in the form of density matching between $P_{\Tilde{Y}}$ and $P_Y$:

 where $f_{X\rightarrow Y}$ is the trainable mapping function from $X$ to $Y$.
 Given $P_Y$ intractable to compute, previous supervised alignments always minimize the cross-entropy term alone by solving the least squares problem.
 Note that the density $P_Y$ can be rewritten to $P_X(f^{-1}_{X\rightarrow \Tilde{Y}}(y))|\mathrm{det}(\triangledown_\theta f^{-1}_{X\rightarrow \Tilde{Y}}(y))|$ by using the change-of-variable rule (assuming $f$ is an invertible function).
 However, the density $P_Y$ is still intractable given the unknown density $P_X$.
-We overcome this by introducing a generative model named Real-NVP~\citep{Dinh:2017} as use case of Normalizing Flows~\citep{NICE:2015, nf:2015}, which learns a mapping between data points drawn from an unknown distribution and from the normalized Gaussian distribution through the change-of-variable rule.
-From this, one can infer data likelihood of an unknown complex distribution using a simple Gaussian distribution.
-This technique has been shown useful in a range of cross-domain applications, such as image-to-image translation~\citep{alignflow:2020, Gong_2019_CVPR} and machine translation~\citep{setiawan-etal-2020-variational}.
+We overcome this by introducing a generative model named Real-NVP~\citep{Dinh:2017} as use case of Normalizing Flows~\citep{nf:2015}. \wei{Real-NVP is a popular example of invertible neural networks, which can be thought of as a bijective function between two domains of data points (e.g., random noise and real data).
+Here, we use Real-NVP to address density estimation, i.e., inferring the unknown distribution of word embeddings $X$ and $Y$ from a normal distribution of random noise via the change-of-variable rule.}